department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-03-usability-testing-rd2-at/conversation-guide-AT-Veterans.md

 Before we start, a few things I want to mention:

-- **This entire session should take about 1 hour (A11Y – 1.5hrs).** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
+- **This entire session should take about 90 minutes (about 1 and a half hours).** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 - **In this session, we want to hear your honest opinions.** We are not testing your ability.
 We just want to improve these tools to better meet Veterans' needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 - I will soon be sharing a link with you to the website we will be looking at today using your screen reader.
 This is a live site; it will behave as expected when you are on a typical website.
 - **If for any reason and at any time you want to stop the session, please let me know.**